lambdamikel/Busch-2090/README.md

     #define DIN_PIN_3 3
     #define DIN_PIN_4 4

+    //
+    // these are the digital output pins used for DOT instructions
+    // (in addition to the TM1638 LEDs)
+    //

     #define DOT_PIN_1 13
     #define DOT_PIN_2 17
     #define DOT_PIN_3 18
-    // #define DOT_PIN_4 0 either this one or RESET, shortage of PINs!
+    // #define DOT_PIN_4 0

     //
     // reset Microtronic (not Arduino) by pulling this to GND